automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Technosaurus.md

 # Technosaurus
-## Description: This early herbivore was named after Texas Tech university.
+## This early herbivore was named after Texas Tech university.